chstan/autodiDAQt/docs/source/installing.rst

 Instructions
 ------------

-DAQuiri is just a Python package, published under the name ``daquiri``.
-It is listed on PyPI (outdated) and conda (eventually), so you can install it like any other package
+autodiDAQt is just a Python package, published under the name ``autodidaqt``.
+It is listed on PyPI and conda, so you can install it like any other package

 .. code-block::bash
-   $ conda install daquiri
+   $ conda install autodidaqt

    # or...
-   $ pip install daquiri
+   $ pip install autodidaqt

 If you opt not to use conda, you will need to make sure you have installed the dependencies requiring conda first.
 Installing ``pyqtgraph`` and ``dask`` should